A mixed local and nonlocal supercritical Dirichlet problems: Introduction and main results

 being the reflection with respect to the $j$-th coordinate.
 Our symmetry theorem reads as follows. \begin{thm} Assume that $\Omega$ is a symmetric domain and let $\sigma_j$ be the reflection defined above.
 Then if $N>2$ and $1<q<2<p$, there exists $\mu_\#>0$ such that for every $\mu\in(0,\mu_\#)$ problem \eqref{e2} admits a nontrivial solution $u\in \cX^1_0\cap L^{\infty}(\R^N)$ satisfying

 \end{thm} We briefly comment on the proof of Theorem \ref{first-main-result}.
 The general strategy, inspired by \cite{moameni2017variational,moameni2018variational} is to consider a restriction of the Euler-Lagrange functional corresponding to \eqref{e2} on a convex set.
 Next, we show that the restricted functional possesses a critical point by using the mountain pass theorem.
-Finally, in the next step, we show that these critical points are in fact solutions to the original problem.
-The proof of Theorems \ref{non-existence-result}, \ref{second-main-result}, and \ref{third-main-result} follows basically the same lines of thought.
+Finally, in the last step, we show that these critical points are in fact solutions to the original problem.
+The proof of Theorems \ref{non-existence-result}, \ref{second-main-result}, and \ref{third-main-result} follows basically the same lines of thought. \\ The main result for the Hamiltonian system \eqref{hamiltonian system0} reads as follows. \begin{thm} Let $\Omega\subset\R^N$ be a bounded domain with $C^{1,1}$ boundary, and let $p'=p/(p-1)$.
+If $N>2p'$ and $1<q<p'<2<p$, then there exists $\mu_*>0$ such that for every $\mu\in(0,\mu_*)$ problem \eqref{hamiltonian system0} has a positive weak solution $(u,v)$ in $\cX^1_0\cap W^{2,p'}(\Omega)\cap L^{\infty}(\R^N)$. \end{thm}